 RMF-20.
 Up to 20 units acre

-In calculating the maximum number of units for a proposed development/project, the assigned density will be multiplied by the net acreage and rounded to the nearest whole number.
+In calculating the Project Density, the assigned density will be multiplied by the net acreage and rounded to the nearest whole number.
 Regardless of which density classification is assigned to a project, all of the requirements of this Chapter including, but not limited to, lot coverage, setback, parking, open space, and project amenities must be satisfied.

 HISTORY Adopted by Ord.
 05-18-2022-D on 5/18/2022